jejung/heimdall/README.md

 make possible to identify a document by presence of some of these words.

 ### Algorithms and Techniques
-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 In order to achieve his objective Heimdall will use the Bag of Words model, commonly used on natural language processing.
 One of the great advantages of using this algorithm is the simplicity and extensibility.